vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions/FromToRotation.md

 <<Code/Info/Quaternions/FromToRotation 3.html>>

 There is an equivalence to [AngleAxis](AngleAxis.md) here, axis is the ::`cross product`::{.quaternion-axis}, and ::`angle`::{.quaternion-angle} is made between them.
-Similarly, the starting point around that axis is arbitrary, though defined by ::`fromDirection`::{.quaternion-from}, the angle is only scalar.
+Similarly, the starting point around that axis is arbitrary, though defined by ::`fromDirection`::{.quaternion-from}, the angle is scalar.

 ### Usage